E3tow1C/ipcam/README.md

 **Reminder:**
 - Ensure to create `.api.env` in the `api` directory.
 - Also, create a `.env` file for the API URL in the `frontend` directory.
+- For details about each file, please get in touch with the group members.

 Run the following command to start the services: